 Tripodi earned all-state honors in both football and track and field at Chelsea High School and was one of six finalists for the Michigan High School Athlete of the Year honor as a senior.
 The three-time all-conference and two-time all-area selection in football also won back-to-back state titles in the shot put.
 His football team went 30-4 in his three years as a starter.

-> He graduated from Northwestern in 2006 with a bachelor’s degree in communications and is pursuing his graduate degree in adult and higher education at NIU.
-Tripodi is married to the former Rachel Munoz and the two have a daughter Emma.
+He graduated from Northwestern in 2006 with a bachelor’s degree in communications and earned his master’s in adult and higher education at NIU.
+Tripodi is married to the former Rachel Munoz, and they have two children: daughter Emma and son Roman.

 Offensive Line/Run Game Coordinator, 2016-

 Tight Ends/Fullbacks, 2012